cafali/SnapKey/README.md

 **SnapKey prevents simultaneous movement key conflicts (AD / WS)**

 - In many FPS games, pressing both the A and D keys simultaneously typically results in the game recognizing conflicting inputs.
 SnapKey automatically releases the previously held key when a new key input is detected.
-(AD / WS)

 **Sticky Keys**